Who it’s for

 Create an order on site

 Tap New Order.
 Pick the project, material, pickup site, and drop-off site.
 Set truck count and start time.
-Save.
+Create.

 Dispatch trucks